-Water that has been in contact with coal or interburden has a tendency to have elevated levels of salinity.
-This includes runoff from processing areas and pit water and is considered mine affected water.
-These waters are managed via separation from clean catchment runoff through the use of diversion drains and dedicated mine water storage dams throughout the site.
-This water is predominantly recycled or evaporated.
-The average water quality of stored contents in mine affected water dams ranges from 1,300 to 16,4220 μ S/cm over the last seven years (Section 6).
-All mine affected storages were included in the water balance model.
+Water that has been in contact with coal or interburden at Jellinbah Mine has a tendency to have elevated levels of salinity.
+This includes runoff from processing areas and open cut pits and is considered mine affected water.
+These waters are managed via separation from clean catchment runoff and sediment drainage through the use of diversion drains and dedicated mine water storage dams.
+This water is predominantly recycled for operational water demands, evaporated or released in accordance with the mine affected water release conditions in the Environmental Authority (DESI, 2024).
+The average water quality of stored contents in mine affected water dams ranges from 1,300 to 16,500 μS/cm over the last seven years (Section 6).